2 3 6 7 8 9 10 11

 Unless otherwise noted.
 Please inquire about purchase or use.

 Lessons are taught online and in person.
 My current asking rates are based on Tucson pricing norms.
 I want you to be able to afford ongoing lessons on a consistent basis, so my pricing is somewhat flexible, based on what you honestly feel you can afford and on your commitment level.
-In order for you to get a sense of how I teach and what you can learn working with me, our first lesson will be half of our initial agreed-on price.
 Please contact me directly for a price quote.

 Contact me at jay.kauffman@gmail.com, and let’s talk!